Sharapova legend With Mind Of Champion, Says Djokovic - UrduPoint

 "She had a lot of obstacles and difficulties, especially with her injuries and everything that she had to endure in order to give herself at least another chance to play competitive tennis.

 "For someone that has won five Grand Slams and has been No. 1 of the world, a legend of the sport.
-She should be proud of everything she has achieved." - 'Great champion' - US legend Billie Jean King said Sharapova had been a "great champion" ever since becoming an overnight sensation as a 17-year-old Wimbledon champion in 2004.
+She should be proud of everything she has achieved."
+US legend Billie Jean King said Sharapova had been a "great champion" ever since becoming an overnight sensation as a 17-year-old Wimbledon champion in 2004.

-"From the day @MariaSharapova won her first #Wimbledon title at age 17, she has been a great champion.

 Petra Kvitova, a two-time Wimbledon winner, who defeated Sharapova in the 2011 final at the All England Club, praised the Russian's "hard work and fight".